 Join us on September 25, 2021, for Celebrate Wildwood — the City of Wildwood’s annual celebration, held in commemoration of its anniversary of incorporation.
 Last year, 2020 marked the City’s 25th anniversary.
 Since 2020’s festival was cancelled due to COVID, this year’s festival theme will be “25+1!”
 It is the hope that this will be a large-scale public event with a parade, kids’ activities, local authors, live music, food and drinks, local organizations booths and demonstrations, Civil War reenactors, a Scouting area, and an art festival.
 The event is all about the community!

-The Aux Arcs Chapter Daughters of the American Colonists presents Heritage Youth Day in Buffalo on August 10, 2021.
+The Aux Arcs Chapter Daughters of the American Colonists presents Heritage Youth Day in Buffalo on August 10, 2021 from 1-4pm.
 Costumed volunteers using stories, games and crafts from varied time periods will connect area youth to the history of their state, the Ozark region they call home, and the United States through the years.
+To end the event, we will be participating in the statewide ice cream social!

 The Northeast Missouri Old Threshers Festival is a four-day festival with a variety of events and demonstrations depicting life and machinery from the past including but not limited to agriculture, family life, transportation, and communication.
 The event also includes a Nashville recording artist concert.
 In 2021, the Festival will mark the progression of 200 years of agriculture in Missouri, featuring demonstrations of horse-drawn equipment, steam power, all the way up to gas engines.
 The 2021 Festival will be held September 16-19 on the Northeast Missouri Old Threshers Grounds in Shelbina.